 I love an early dinner at Hana Japan in the Berkeley Marina.
-I discovered this restaurant seven years ago when my intense pregnancy beef craving had me googling “neiman ranch berkeley” (and found only these guys and Cactus Taqueria).
+I discovered this restaurant several years ago when my intense pregnancy beef craving had me googling “Neiman Ranch Berkeley” (and found only these guys and Cactus Taqueria).
 For a few years, it was my family’s birthday tradition for parents and grandparents, so over the years, we’ve tested it out with infants, barely-eating babies, crazy toddlers, and curious preschoolers.
 All good.

-Hana Japan is one of those Teppanyaki places with tabletop grilling and knife-twirling guaranteed to thrill the kids (and impress the adults).
+Hana Japan is a Teppanyaki restaurant with tabletop grilling, knife-twirling, and smoking onion guaranteed to thrill the kids (and impress the adults).

 The food is dramatically prepared but the tastes are straightforward fresh meats, vegetables, and rice with Japanese dipping sauces.
 One chef made “just a scrambled egg” for my one-year-old (for free!), but my little guy wolfed down the real food too.